tongrhj/lickilicky/README.md

 Will allow for tracking over time in case merchants are added/removed without informing subscribers (rude!)

-Dev
----
-1. Retrieve new data (coming soon)
-1. Run `npm run build` (parse data, update last-updated-date)
-1. Merge to Master.
-CircleCI will deploy
+`npm run build` retrieves the latest merchant data and compares it with the existing merchant data to build the diff

+CircleCI is scheduled to run every weekday, 6:30pm SGT

 Credits
 ---